vorpalnet/blade/build-profiles/occas/README.md

 ## Patching

-Oracle's eDelivery media ships buggy; the fixes come from My Oracle Support.
-Download the zips in a browser into `patch.dir` (default `~/occas-patches`) and list the patch IDs, in the order they must be applied, in `.conf/<name>/patches.list`.
+OCCAS patches come from My Oracle Support.
+Download the zips in a browser into `patch.dir` (a profile key, default `~/occas-patches`).
+The patch step finds every patch there and applies them lowest patch number first.

 The patch step copies the home that `current` resolves to, patches the **copy**, and stops.
 Nothing is switched, so a failed patch costs nothing and the running install is untouched.